Thursday, October 10, 2024

 Prodding an Innovative Company to Innovate

-Dear Mr. Bezos:
+Dear Mr. Jassy:

 Subject: A request that Kindle Direct Publishing allow video and audio tags in Enhanced Typesetting